xpgram/advance-wars/README.md

 Every terrain type (and troop type) has its metadata hooked up to the UI panels to answer your burning questions about wheat fields and rock in ocean.

-You can open the detailed panel with left-trigger or Shift.
+You can open the detailed panel with right-trigger or Shift.

 The UI code is awful, by the way, don't look at it.